It’s never been easier to watch movies, and lots of them.

 In the same way, every movie will have its hero.
 There will be a protagonist — the character that we are supposed to root for, the one who we consider better than ourselves just enough to want to be like him, at least in some ways.
 And, in most cases, this character won’t line up perfectly with the true and better Hero.

-So what if we asked, when this hero is put forward, how the true and better Hero would act?
-Whether than this or that flaw, how would he be perfect?
+So, what if we asked, when this hero is put forward, how the true and better Hero would act?
+Other than this or that flaw, how would he be perfect?
 No Achilles’ heel to work around.
 No foible to tolerate.
 How would Jesus be in this movie?
 How could the good ending be even better?

 What if we let the message of the movie point us to the bigger and better story that is actually real life?
-The one where the writer enters the script and assumes the guilt of his characters, suffering in their place and defeating their greatest foe, and only then to reign as the unseen king through the simple acts of his former-fiends-now-turned-friends until the day when everyone and everything will see him as he is, when justice is executed and mercy consummates the creation of a whole new world where pain is eternally absent and joy is eternally endless.
+The one where the writer enters the script and assumes the guilt of his characters, suffering in their place and defeating their greatest foe, and only then reigns as the unseen King through the simple acts of his former-fiends-now-turned-friends until the day when everyone and everything will see him as he is, when justice is executed and mercy consummates the creation of a whole new world where pain is eternally absent and joy is eternally present.

 Christian, this is our story — the true story.
 And if we are going to lend our mind to a movie, let us walk away with a greater grasp of what really is.